bilalceng/Learning-.NET/README.md

 Minimal APIs make parameter binding simple and flexible!
 Whether it’s from the route, query, body, or DI, it just works. 🛡️✨

 ---

-Feel free to use this in your README! 📄✨